Deborahhasanago/SE_Project_Phase1_Team10/README.md

 gracefully without causing unexpected behavior.

 ## V. Choosing Testing Frameworks:
- For a php-written application, one of the most efficient and easy-to-use testing software is PHPUnit.
+For a php-written application, one of the most efficient and easy-to-use testing software is PHPUnit.
 It offers a wide range of assertion techniques, test case structuring, and test execution tools.
 It works well for testing particular PHP codebase pieces or components.
 It works well for testing certain PHP codebase pieces or components.
- How to SetUp PHPUnit:
+**How to SetUp PHPUnit:**
 - As a start you need to have a compatible php version downloaded to your PC.
 - Next, you need to download the PHPUnit Composer.
 It offers a wide range of assertion techniques, test case structuring, and test execution tools.
 It works well for